About Our Medical Clinic

 The Impact of Your Support

 Many people in the Dominican Republic do not receive any form of medical treatment during the year due to a wide variety of barriers.
-Because of the Hartman Initiative Medical Clinic, these people receive the vital care they need in an accessible, quick environment for free.
+Because of the Hartman Initiative Medical Clinic, people receive the vital care they need in an accessible, quick manner.
 Furthermore, this clinic offers another avenue of employment for Dominican health care professionals.

 Medical Clinic Updates